-ETV-CPC was performed through a unilateral frontal incision with a flexible endoscope.
-The floor of the third ventricle was opened to create a ventriculocisternostomy that produced a route for decompression of the ventricles into the perimesencephalic and peripontine CSF spaces.
+ETV-CPC was performed through a unilateral frontal incision with a flexible endoscope.6 The floor of the third ventricle was opened to create a ventriculocisternostomy that produced a route for decompression of the ventricles into the perimesencephalic and peripontine CSF spaces.
 The choroid plexus in each lateral ventricle was cauterized.
 If required, the septum pellucidum was fenestrated to access the choroid plexus in the contralateral ventricle.
-If the floor of the third ventricle could not be opened or if there was intraoperative evidence of prepontine cistern scarring, which correlates with a high rate of later failure of endoscopic third ventriculostomy, a ventricular shunt was inserted.
-The ventricular shunt was a Chhabra shunt (Surgiwear), the standard type used at CCHU.
-All the patients received preoperative intravenous ceftriaxone prophylaxis, with an additional postoperative dose given after ventriculoperitoneal shunting, in accordance with standard CCHU treatment.
+If the floor of the third ventricle could not be opened or if there was intraoperative evidence of prepontine cistern scarring, which correlates with a high rate of later failure of endoscopic third ventriculostomy,14 a ventricular shunt was inserted.24 The ventricular shunt was a Chhabra shunt (Surgiwear), the standard type used at CCHU.^{4,5} All the patients received preoperative intravenous ceftriaxone prophylaxis, with an additional postoperative dose given after ventriculoperitoneal shunting, in accordance with standard CCHU treatment.
 Postoperative care, with a minimum 2-day hospital stay, was otherwise similar between the two groups.

-NEJM.org
+A Quick Take is available at NEJM.org